yanx27/JS3C-Net/README.md

 ```

 ## Pretrained Model
 We trained our model on a single Nvidia Tesla V100 GPU with batch size 6.
 If you want to train on the TITAN GPU, you can choose batch size as 2.
+Please modify `dataset_dir` in `args.txt` to your path.

 | Model | #Param | Segmentation | Completion | Checkpoint |
 |--|--|--|--|--|